sethadams2024/networking-lab-journal/CreatingALAN.md

    ![{EC62EB27-40AD-4D13-9873-EC933D5F60CF}](https://github.com/user-attachments/assets/4c8ba3a2-3d6d-4fb8-a6a7-8de35e76b61f)\

 5. Changing the Settings

    a.
 Changed the password to access the router itself
    b.
 Changed the Wifi name and password, and changed the encryption to WPA2-PSK
    c.
 Due to not having access to the router, I have it set to DHCP
    d.
 I changed the bandwidth to 40MHz from 20MHz.
 Since my connections are wired and the living room connections are wireless, there won't be any interference or blockage
    e.
 I installed WifiInfoView to see the channel usage.
 My router was using channel 10, but knowing 1 6 and 11 are the best, I chose channel 6 because it had the loweest % (17%)

+   <h2> Thinking about security</h2>

+   as I plugged the router in, I came to realize why you do not purchase a $20 router, it isn't protected well.
+It has TKIP which stands for Temportal Key Integrity Protocol.